ToolJet/ToolJet/docs/versioned_docs/version-2.25.0/app-builder/toolbar.md

 #### Showing component on mobile layout

-Click on the component handle to open [component config inspector](/docs/app-builder/components-library#component-config-inspector) on the right sidebar.
+Click on the component handle to open [properties panel](/docs/app-builder/components-library#properties-panel) on the right sidebar.
 Scroll down to the **Layout** section and toggle on the Mobile Layout option.
 The width of the components will be adjusted to fit the Mobile Layout.

 #### Adding a new component to mobile layout